spyderbat/eval/guidebook/src/container_escape_chroot/README.md

 <details>
     <summary>If <code>crictl</code> is installed</summary>

-For this exercise, let's investigate the running pods and containers with `crictl`, then create persistence with a new user.

 `crictl` is an alternative command-line control to docker that integrates with Kubernetes.
 To start, let's use it to list the available pods: